ministryofjustice/itpolicycontent/content/confluence/enterprise/offshoring-guide.md

 Supplier:

 - Ensure that proposals include an explicit assessment of compliance (including any points of non-compliance) of offshoring elements of proposals with relevant Legislation and Standards.
-This includes: the DPA and other relevant legislation; the HMG SPF [Ref, A] and supporting documentation (specifically, but not exclusively, HMG IS6 [Ref, C], HMG GPG6 [Ref, B] and the SPF MRs themselves); relevant ISO standards (most notably ISO27001 [Ref, H] and ISO25999 [Ref, I]); Cabinet Office Guidance on ICT Offshoring [Ref, E]; and local MoJ IA Requirements.
+This includes: the DPA and other relevant legislation; the [HMG SPF][hmgspf] and supporting documentation (specifically, but not exclusively, [HMG IS6][hmgis6], HMG GPG6 [CESG Good Practice Guide 6: Outsourcing and Offshoring: Managing the Security Risks, Issue 2.1, September 2010] and the SPF MRs themselves); relevant ISO standards (most notably [ISO27001][iso27001] and [ISO25999][iso25999] ); Cabinet Office Guidance on ICT Offshoring [CIO Council Government ICT Offshoring (International Sourcing) Guidance, Issue 1.0, 07/2011]; and local MoJ IA Requirements.
 - Ensure that named CLAS Consultant resources are used on the supplier proposal to ensure that this proposal addresses all relevant HMG IA requirements and documentation (including offshoring requirements), and is compliant wit these.

 MoJ Project Team: